MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/enrollmentstatustracking-csp.md

 ---

 # EnrollmentStatusTracking CSP

 > [!WARNING]
 > Some information relates to prereleased products, which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, expressed or implied, concerning the information provided here.

 During Autopilot deployment, you can configure the Enrollment Status Page (ESP) to block the device use until the required apps are installed.
 You can select the apps that must be installed before using the device.
 The EnrollmentStatusTracking configuration service provider (CSP) is used by Intune's agents, such as SideCar to configure ESP for blocking the device use until the required Win32 apps are installed.
 It tracks the installation status of the required policy providers and the apps they install and sends it to ESP, which displays the installation progress message to the user.
+For more information on ESP, see [Windows Autopilot Enrollment Status page](https://docs.microsoft.com/en-us/windows/deployment/windows-autopilot/enrollment-status).

+This CSP was added in Windows 10, version 1903.
+In the earlier Windows 10 versions, ESP used the **FirstSyncStatus/*Expected*** nodes in the [DMClient CSP](dmclient-csp.md) to track policy and app installation progress.

 The following diagram shows the EnrollmentStatusTracking CSP in tree format.